zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 Another disadvantage of managed platforms is that they are inflexible and slow to change.
-They might provide 80% of the functionality we require, but it is often the case that the missing 20% provides functionality that is mission critical for machine learning projects.
-The closed design and architecture nature of managed platforms makes it difficult to make even the most trivial changes.
-To compensate for this lack of flexibility, we often have to design custom, inefficient and difficult to maintain mechanisms that add technical debt to the project.
+They might provide 80% of the functionality we require, but it is often the case that the missing 20% provides functionality that is *mission critical* for machine learning projects.
+The closed design and architecture of managed platforms makes it difficult to make even the most trivial changes.
+To compensate for this lack of flexibility, we often have to design custom, inefficient and hard-to-maintain mechanisms that add technical debt to the project.

 ### The Pitfalls of DIY MLOps Platforms

-Switching to the other side of the coin, MLOps platforms that are built in house are more flexible and easier to adapt to future requirements but retain many of the disadvantages of their managed counterparts.
+Switching to the other side of the coin, MLOps platforms that are built in-house are more flexible and easier to adapt to future requirements but retain many of the disadvantages of their managed counterparts.
 For one, they are usually constructed to respond to a very concrete set of necessities and implemented